 When the Trustees of the Superannuation Fund are individuals then payments from the Superannuation Fund to its Members must be made in the form of a pension.
 That restriction does not apply in the case of a Corporate Trustee.
 In this instance, payments can be made in lump sum or pension.

 Can the Trustee of a Bare Trust used for Limited Recourse Borrowing Arrangements be the same as the Trustee of the related Superannuation Trust?

-No. The Superannuation Industry Supervision Act is specific, under section 67 A & B that the Trustee must be a different legal entity.
+If the trustee is a corporate trustee then the answer is no. The Superannuation Industry Supervision Act is specific, under section 67 A & B that the Trustee must be a different legal entity.
 The Trustee can be an individual, a group of individuals or a Company.
-Directors of the Corporate Trustee of the Bare Trust can be the same as he members of the Fund.
+Directors of the Corporate Trustee of the Bare Trust can be the same as the members of the Fund.

 It is in our experience that most banks will not lend to a Bare Trust with individual Trustees.

 Under a specific provision in the Superannuation Industry Supervision Act, a Superannuation Trust is not limited to maximum life of 80 years, and must be indefinitely continuing.

 What happens when all of the Members of a Self-Managed Superannuation Fund have died?